Ureterolithotomy Treatment & Management

 • Close the ureterolithotomy site with 4-0 chromic interrupted sutures.
 Watertight closure is not necessary.

-• Confine bite to the serosal layer and do not cause stricture.
-If the edges are not approximated easily or when in doubt, stent the ureter with a double J and do not close the ureterolithotomy site.
+• Confine bite to the serosal layer to avoid causing stricture.
+If the edges are not approximated easily or when in doubt, stent the ureter with a double J stent and do not close the ureterolithotomy site.

-• Analogously, in cases of partial transaction in urologic trauma, the ureter is often closed via Heineke-Mikulicz procedure by converting a longitudinal incision into a transverse one to avoid ureteral stricture; this same principle can be applied in ureterolithotomy.
+• Analogously, in Similar to cases of partial ureteral transection in urologic trauma, the ureter is often closed via Heineke-Mikulicz procedure by closing a longitudinal incision transversely to avoid ureteral stricture; this same principle can be applied in ureterolithotomy.
 Drain the ureterolithotomy site through a stab incision with a soft Penrose or a suction drain.

 • Irrigate the wound with warm water.